ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

 This can happen in three different ways:

-* `ROCm Systems Profiler <https://github.com/ROCm/rocprofiler-systems>`_ can leverage the callbacks from Kokkos-Tools, OpenMP-Tools, roctracer, etc. and the wrappers around functions for MPI, NUMA, RCCL, etc. to act as progress points
+* `ROCm Systems Profiler <https://github.com/ROCm/rocprofiler-systems>`_ can leverage the callbacks from Kokkos-Tools, OpenMP-Tools, rocprofiler-sdk, etc. and the wrappers around functions for MPI, NUMA, RCCL, etc. to act as progress points
 * Users can leverage the :doc:`runtime instrumentation capabilities <./instrumenting-rewriting-binary-application>` to insert progress points